intjelic/python-sfml/doc/sphinx/source/exceptions.rst

    .. attribute:: message

       A string describing the error.
-Currently these messages are quite useless, and the real error message will be written in the console.
-This is because SFML's API doesn't make it easy to retrieve the actual error message.
-A work-around will probably be used in the future.
+This is the same message that C++ SFML would write in the console.